 What was the PIP scandal?

-Poly Implant Prothese (PIP) was a French company which launched in 1991.
+Poly Implant Prothese (PIP) was a French company that launched in 1991.
 They made silicone breast implants.
-Over their 20 year existence, PIP is believed to have made around two million sets of implants which were distributed to clinics across the globe, mostly to Europe, Australia and the Americas.
+Over their 20 year existence, PIP is believed to have made around two million sets of implants distributed to clinics across the globe, mostly to Europe, Australia and the Americas.

-By around 2009, surgeons in France were reporting an abnormally high rate of implant rupture and concerns began to grow.
+By around 2009, surgeons in France reported an abnormally high rate of implant rupture, and concerns began to grow.
 This was followed by an investigation and subsequent recall and banning of PIP implants by 2010.
-Various enquiries were launched and the PIP implants were found to contain an illegal, industrial-grade silicone and carried a significantly higher risk of split, rupture or leak.
+Various enquiries were launched, and the PIP implants were found to contain an illegal, industrial-grade silicone and carried a significantly higher risk of split, rupture or leak.
 Some studied estimated that figure at two times higher, while other studies concluded the risk of rupture was up to 34 times greater in PIP implants.

-There were some allegations that the PIP implants increased the risk of a rare form of cancer known as anaplastic large cell lymphoma.
+Some allegations that the PIP implants increased the risk of a rare form of cancer known as anaplastic large cell lymphoma.
 However, a committee of British medical experts found no link between PIP and cancer.
-While PIP implants may not pose an immediate danger to the health of patients, many people still suffered from the distress and anxiety of having been fitted with riskier implants.
+Nevertheless, while PIP implants may not pose an immediate danger to patients' health, many people still suffered from the distress and anxiety of having been fitted with riskier implants.

-Around 50,000 sets of the silicone implants were believed to have been fitted during surgical procedures across the United Kingdom.
+Around 50,000 sets of PIP silicone implants were believed to have been fitted during surgical procedures across the United Kingdom.
 Since the PIP scandal emerged, many of the patients who received the implants have had them removed.
 Nevertheless, the PIP scandal caused anxieties among the patients who received them and signalled a breakdown of trust between the medical industry and patients.
 The callous and criminal actions of PIP was met with a jail sentence for its managing director.

 How did the medical industry change as a result of the PIP Scandal?

 Yet, despite the distresses caused by this scandal, some positives did emerge as a result.
-PIP implants were recalled and you will never run the risk of being fitted with them.
+First, PIP implants were recalled, and you will never run the risk of being fitted with them.